Protein in Menopause: Getting It Right Without the Hype

 Protein plays a vital role during menopause for several reasons:

-Bone Health: Menopause can lead to a decrease in bone density due to hormonal changes, increasing the risk of osteoporosis.
+Bone Health: Due to our hormonal changes, we tend to lose bone mass as well.
+This increases our the risk for osteoporosis.
 Protein is a major component of bone and is essential for bone health.
-Adequate protein intake supports bone density and strength, helping to prevent fractures and bone-related injuries.
+Eating enough protein supports our bones and helps to prevent fractures.

 Blood Sugar Control: Fluctuations in hormones during menopause can lead to changes in insulin sensitivity and blood sugar levels.
-Protein has a minimal effect on blood sugar compared to carbohydrates.
-Incorporating protein into meals can help stabilize blood sugar levels, which is beneficial for overall metabolic health and can aid in preventing diabetes.
+Including protein at meals helps keep our blood sugar and energy levels steady through the day.

 How Much Protein do we need in menopause?

-Canadian Guidelines: Health Canada suggests a general protein intake of 0.8 grams per kilogram of body weight per day for adults.
-However, this recommendation is not specifically tailored to menopausal women, who may have different needs due to changes in muscle mass and bone density.
+It certainly does not take into account menopausal women, who may have different needs due to changes in muscle mass and bone density.

-NOTE: You can use the following equations to calculate your protein needs:
+Use the following equations to help calculate your needs:

 Step 1: Weight in pounds (lbs) ÷ 2.2 = weight in kg